Who Can Participate?

 How long do placements last?

-Most of our placements are flexible to suit your individual schedule, however some run in specific months to coincide with university breaks, or specific weather patterns.
-You have the chance to decide where you want to go, how long you want to go for, and the organisation you would like to work with.
+Most of our placements are flexible to suit your individual schedule, however some run on specific dates to coincide with university breaks, or specific weather patterns.
 As our projects are always running, we can ensure a great sense of sustainability and worthwhileness when you are there.
-Every placement has a minimum commitment time of 3-4 weeks (dependent on project requirements).
+Every placement has a minimum commitment time of 2 weeks (dependent on project requirements).
 This is to allow for cultural adjustments, and to ensure our participants have sufficient time to make progress on the project they are working on.
 It also gives you more time to develop relationships with our partner organisations and to become a part of their community.

 When can I start?
 When should I apply?

-Do I have to be from Australia to participant internationally with DT?
+Do I have to be from Australia to participate with DT?

 Although we are an Australian based organisation, we are very pleased to accept applications from all over the world.
 We receive many non-Australian participants, in particular from Europe, UK, New Zealand, USA and Canada.